What Is It?

 Typically, ultrasonic instruments are used first to remove large deposits of plaque and calculus from the crowns and roots of the teeth.
 Hand instruments called scalers and curettes then are used to remove any remaining material and make sure that the tooth surface is clean and smooth.
 When working under the gum line, your dentist or hygienist cannot see the plaque or calculus, so he or she will rely on the sense of touch to feel for roughness on the root surface.

 If you have gingivitis (the earliest stage of gum disease) or localized periodontitis (more advanced gum disease located in only one part of your mouth), scaling and root planing usually can be completed in one visit.
-However, if you have periodontitis throughout your mouth, your periodontist typically will do two quartera of your mouth (two quadrants) of your mouth at a time.
+However, if you have periodontitis throughout your mouth, your periodontist typically will do two quadrants of your mouth at a time.
 This means that two visits will be necessary to complete the scaling and root planing.

 For two to three days after the treatment, you may have some soreness and sensitivity to hot and cold temperatures.
 Over-the-counter pain relievers can relieve this discomfort.

-You may be asked to use an antispectic mouthrinse after scaling and root planing, especially when soreness of the gums prevents effective oral hygiene measures.
+You may be asked to use an antiseptic mouth rinse after scaling and root planing, especially when soreness of the gums prevents effective oral hygiene measures.
 However, brushing and flossing should be continued as usual.
 Some minor bleeding can be expected the first days after scaling and root planing, but this usually stops within a week.

 Treating periodontitis decreases gum inflammation and also eliminates periodontal pockets, which can trap plaque.
 Therefore, if treatment is successful, your gums will shrink or recede.
 The extent of shrinkage depends on the initial depth of the pocket and the severity of periodontitis.
 The more severe the disease, the larger the recession of the gums after successful therapy.
 As a result, some part of the root is exposed, making the tooth look longer and making it more sensitive to hot and cold temperatures.
 To prevent root cavities, your dentist may prescribe a fluoride-containing gel, and will emphasize the importance of good plaque control.